-Cyclamen mirabile is an autumn blooming species very similar to Cyclamen cilicium.
+Cyclamen mirabile Hildebr. is an autumn blooming species very similar to Cyclamen cilicium.
 It is found in woodland and hilly rocky places in southwest Turkey.
 It has pale to deep pink flowers with toothed petal lobes and a stain around the mouth.
 The heart-shaped leaves, which appear about the same time as the flowers have a hastate pattern in grey-green, cream or silver and scalloped margins.
 Sometimes the new leaves are flushed pink.
 Tubers are depressed-globose and to 6 cm (2.3 in), rarely larger, corky and fissured when mature, and rooting from the lower surface.
 Photos 1-5 from Mary Sue Ittner.
 Pictures three and four taken a year later of a plant grown from the same seed batch as the ones above shows flowers in a close-up and a more developed plant with beautiful leaves.
 Photo 5 shows the "rarely larger" tuber on a 1 cm grid.
 The last photo is from John Lonsdale.

 Cyclamen mirabile 'Tilebarn Nicholas', a selection from Peter Moore, has leaves with a green tree shaped center surrounded by a silver band.
 The young leaves have a pink tinge that fades with time.
-First photo from Mary Sue Ittner, second from John Lonsdale.
+First photo from Mary Sue Ittner and the rest from John Lonsdale.

-Cyclamen persicum is the species used for all the large-flowers cultivars that are available for purchase.
+Cyclamen persicum Mill is the species used for all the large-flowers cultivars that are available for purchase.
 It is from the eastern Mediterranean where it grows in open rocky areas and in scrub.
-It blooms in winter or early spring with fragrant plain white, white with a carmine mouth, or pinkish carmine flowers.
-Leaves are variable.
-Photos by John Lonsdale.
+It flowers in winter or early spring with mature leaves.
+Flowers are fragrant, plain white, white with a carmine mouth, or pinkish carmine, twisted, without auricles on the base.
+Photos 1-2 by John Lonsdale.
+Photos 3-5 were taken by Mary Sue Ittner.
+The last one shows the fruit (hanging over the pot).

-Cyclamen purpurascens is often evergreen, but can lose its leaves in late spring for a short time.
-It is native to mountain woods and rocky places in the eastern Alps.
-Flowers appear from late summer to late autumn and are pale to deep carmine and do not have auricles around the mouth.
-It is nicely scented.
 The first photo was taken by Mary Sue Ittner who did not find it as easy to grow and flower as some of the other species she grows.
 It was plagued by mites.
 She read that it benefits from being kept cool and not allowed to dry out in summer, being planted deeply (see contrasting note below), and being well mulched.
-The second by Hans Joschko.
+The second photo was taken by Hans Joschko.
 He wrote: These plants grow without any problems in my garden from many different locations: Lake Lugano (Italy), Lake Garda (Italy), the woods near Vienna (Austria), Savoyen (France), Istria (Croatia), and Lake Plitvice (Croatia).
-Photos three, four and five are by John Lonsdale.
+The rest of the photos were taken by John Lonsdale.

-The photos below by Giorgio Pozzi, September 2009, are from wild specimens collected and grown in the garden.
+The first photos below by Giorgio Pozzi, September 2009, are from wild specimens collected and grown in the garden.
 In northern Italy they need to be planted not too deeply, in a very soft and rich compost in the ground or in pots where it is easier to collect the seed capsules that form inside the coiled stems.
 The first photo illustrates plants with a tuber that is partly out of the ground and in the second there are seed capsules.
 The third photo from Erutuon under the Creative Commons Attribution-Share Alike 3.0 Unported license shows the tuber.

 Cyclamen purpurascens forma carmineolineatum named by P.A.H.
 Hendrikx in 2000 is a new form that closely resembles C. purpurascens forma album Grey-Wilson.
 It is distinguished from the latter by the presence of a distinct carmine zone around the mouth.
 Photo from Hans Joschko who writes: "I have found only one plant of this type in a large population of Cyclamen purpurascens in the French Alps (Savoyen) opposite Mt.
 Blanc."

-Cyclamen repandum, a species from southern Europe, is one of the last species to break dormancy for me, sometimes not until winter.
+Cyclamen repandum Sm., a species from southern Europe, is one of the last species to break dormancy, sometimes not until winter.
 The leaves are heart shaped with a narrow and deep sinus making them almost triangular.
 They are angled and lobed and often toothed.
 Flowers often appear with or soon after the leaves and are white to pale or deep pink, often with a pink or purplish red zone around the mouth, or carmine magenta or reddish purple.
 Flowers are without auricles at the base, with a protruding style and twisted petals.
 Tubers are depressed-globose to 6 cm (2.3 in) or larger, velvety and deep chestnut brown but corky with age, rooting from the center of the lower surface.
 Photos by John Lonsdale and Mary Sue Ittner.
 The last two photo shows different sized tubers on a 1 cm grid.
 In spite of the signs of new shoots when repotting, it will be months before any signs of life appear above the surface.
 In Mary Sue's California garden leaves don't usually show until December.
 In 2015 there were still flowers (without leaves) as late as October.
 Ants must be spreading the seeds around as a lot of plants are appearing in the ground and other pots, even ones that are not close to other Cyclamen repandum plants.

 Cyclamen repandum ssp. peloponnesiacum Grey-Wilson, syn.
 Cyclamen rhodium ssp. peloponnesiacum (Grey-Wilson) J.Compton & Culham, from Greece has silver splashed leaves or sometimes speckled leaves that are as broad as long or broader and pink flowers with a deeper carmine-pink zone around the mouth or intense carmine-magenta.
 First photo from Mary Sue Ittner of plants blooming in Northern California in February.
-Second photo by John Lonsdale.
+The other photos were taken by John Lonsdale.

 Cyclamen repandum ssp. repandum grows in dappled shade in leaf litter, rock crevices, or at the bases of trees.
-Leaves are green with a grey-green or silver hastate pattern, but without flecking.
+Leaves are longer than broad, green with a grey-green or silver hastate pattern, but without flecking.
 Flowers are carmine-pink or carmine-magenta.
-The first two photos by Mary Sue Ittner are of plants grown from seed not designated by subspecies, this plant seems to fit the description for this species.
+The first two photos by Mary Sue Ittner are of plants grown from seed not designated by subspecies that fit the description for this species.
 Flowering usually starts in Northern California in February.
 The next two photos from Hans Joschko are of a white form, sometimes identified as 'Album' or forma album.